saha18uiuc/sailor/create_image_alps.md

 7. Make it readable
 `setfacl -b test.sqsh && chmod 755 test.sqsh`

+8. Log out of the node

-8. Replace the 'user' with your username in [clariden_scripts/sailor.toml](clariden_scripts/sailor.toml)
+9. Replace the 'user' with your username in [ae_scripts/clariden_scripts/sailor.toml](ae_scripts/clariden_scripts/sailor.toml)

-9. To get a container with the image running and get a shell
+10. To get a container with the image running and get a shell

-`srun  -t 5:00:00 -A a-infra02 --container-writable --environment=/capstor/scratch/cscs/$USER/sailor/test.toml  --pty bash`
+`srun  -t 5:00:00 -A a-infra02 --container-writable --environment=/capstor/scratch/cscs/$USER/sailor/ae_scripts/clariden_scripts/sailor.toml  --pty bash`

-10. Run a simple training job with just 1 GPU to check all works:
+11. Run a simple training job with just 1 GPU to check all works:

 ```bash
 cd /root/sailor/third_party/Megatron-DeepSpeed/